GreedyGame/greedygame-docs/docs/android-advanced.md

-In this section we are going to see how to integrate GreedyGame Native Ads in Android native projects.
+In this section we are going to see how to integrate GreedyGame Native Ads Advenced in Android native projects.

 ### **Importing GreedyGame Native Ads SDK**